-Dis strict Committee: mmittee: Area: Members from the following Wards: 1.
+District Committee: Area: Area: Members from the following Wards: 1.
 Edgbaston South Bartley Green, Edgbaston, Harborne and Quinton, 2.
 Erdington North Erdington, Kingstanding, Stockland Green and Tyburn 3.
 Hall Green East Hall Green, Moseley & Kings Heath, Sparkbrook and Springfield 4.
 Hodge Hill East Bordesley Green, Hodge Hill, Shard End and Washwood Heath 5.
 Ladywood Central Aston, Ladywood, Nechells and Soho 6.
 Northfield South Kings Norton, Longbridge, Northfield and Weoley 7.
 Perry Barr Central Handsworth Wood, Lozells & East Handsworth, Oscott and Perry Barr 8.
 Selly Oak South Billesley, Bournville, Brandwood and Selly Oak 9.
 Sutton Coldfield North Sutton Four Oaks, Sutton New Hall, Sutton Trinity and Sutton Vesey 10.
 Yardley East Acocks Green, Sheldon, South Yardley, Stechford & Yardley North

-- 10.2 Ward Committees/Forums will be constituted in each District to encourage and facilitate dialogue, between the Council and local people within their Ward.
-Cabinet has delegated the functions, operational powers and duties to the relevant Ward Committee / Forum as set out in Volume B (B6). - 10.3 The membership of District and Ward Committees shall consist of those Members elected to serve that District and that Ward.
-The co-option of up to five partner members without voting rights is permitted in respect of each District Committee.
+- 10.2 Ward Forums will be constituted in each District to encourage and facilitate dialogue, between the Council and local people within their Ward.
+Cabinet has delegated the functions, operational powers and duties to the relevant Ward Forums as set out in Volume B (B6). - 10.3 The Councillor membership of District Committees shall consist of those Members elected to serve Wards within that District and that Ward.
+The co-option of partner members without voting rights is permitted in respect of each District Committee.
 Once Committees have been established, only the City Council can dissolve them.
-The Member of Parliament for the District should be invited to attend Ward and District Committee as an observer with the right to speak and there will be no co-opted members of the Ward Committee.
-Where a Ward Committee does not exist, the functions, powers, duties and terms of reference rest with the relevant District Committee.
+The Member of Parliament for the District should be invited to attend District Committees as an observer with the right to speak.